eknathdj/eknathdj/README.md

 ## 🤝 Let's Connect

 I'm always excited to collaborate on DevOps projects, discuss infrastructure challenges, or explore new technologies.
-Feel free to reach out!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/eknathdj/)!

-- 💼 Open to collaboration on DevOps and cloud infrastructure projects
-- 📚 Passionate about sharing knowledge and best practices
-- 🌱 Constantly learning and exploring emerging DevOps tools and patterns

 ---